wesslen/iviz-rstudio-workshop/README.md

 First, please read and complete the [workshop installation steps](#install).

 Second (optional), sign up for a [DataCamp](https://www.datacamp.com/) account.
 They offer free accounts (with limited course materials).
-I would recommend, though **not** required at all, the paid account.
+I recommend, though **not** required at all, the paid account.
 They are the *best* hands-on resources for learning R, Python, SQL, and Git (yes, better than Udemy, Coursera, swirl, etc.).

-I would recommend:
+I recommend:

 * [Introduction to the tidyverse](https://www.datacamp.com/courses/introduction-to-the-tidyverse)^
 * [Building Web Applications in R with Shiny](https://www.datacamp.com/courses/building-web-applications-in-r-with-shiny)